Wolfieeewolf/HA-Light-Sync/README.md

-# HA Light Sync Plugin for OpenRGB
+# Home Assistant Plugin for OpenRGB

 A Home Assistant integration plugin for OpenRGB that allows you to control your Home Assistant lights directly through the OpenRGB interface, enabling seamless synchronization between your PC RGB devices and smart home lighting.